 For a serving cell of an IAB-MT, the IAB-MT can be provided by Timing Case Indication MAC CE [11, TS 38.321] an indication of the IAB-MT transmission timing mode in a slot.
 Upon reception of the Timing Case Indication for a serving cell in a TAG, the IAB-MT applies a same IAB-MT transmission timing mode in a slot on all serving cells in the TAG.

-If the indicated IAB-MT transmission timing mode in a slot is set to 'Case1', the IAB-MT transmission time is determined as for a "UE" in clause 4.2.
+If the indicated IAB-MT transmission timing mode in a slot is set to 'Case-1', the IAB-MT transmission time is determined as for a "UE" in clause 4.2.

-If the indicated IAB-MT transmission timing mode in a slot is set to 'Case6', the IAB-node sets the IAB-MT transmission time to the transmission time of the IAB-DU.
+If the indicated IAB-MT transmission timing mode in a slot is set to 'Case-6', the IAB-node sets the IAB-MT transmission time to the transmission time of the IAB-DU.

-If the indicated IAB-MT transmission timing mode in a slot is set to 'Case7', the IAB-MT is provided a timing advance offset value NTA,offset,2 for a serving cell by 'Case7' Timing Advance Offset MAC CE [11, TS 38.321].
-The IAB-MT determines its uplink transmission timing as NTA+ NTA,offset+ NTA,offset,2 ⋅Tc where NTA and NTA,offset are obtained as for a "UE" in clause 4.2 and NTA,offset,2=Toffset,2⋅16⋅642μ where Toffset,2 is provided by the 'Case7' Timing Advance Offset MAC CE [11, TS 38.321].
+If the indicated IAB-MT transmission timing mode in a slot is set to 'Case-7', the IAB-MT is provided a timing advance offset value NTA,offset,2 for a serving cell by Case-7 Timing advance offset MAC CE [11, TS 38.321].
+The IAB-MT determines its uplink transmission timing as NTA+ NTA,offset+ NTA,offset,2 ⋅Tc where NTA and NTA,offset are obtained as for a "UE" in clause 4.2 and NTA,offset,2=Toffset,2⋅16⋅642μ where Toffset,2 is provided by the Case-7 Timing advance offset MAC CE [11, TS 38.321].

 A slot format for an IAB-DU or an IAB-MT includes downlink symbols, uplink symbols, and flexible symbols.